Gujarat Sultanate: Early rulers

-It is said that Zafar Khan's father Wajih-ul-Mulk (Saharan) and his brother were influential Chaudharis who were agriculturists by profession but could also muster thousands of fighting men on their call.
-Delhi Sultan Firuz Shah Tughluq appointed Malik Mufarrah, also known as Farhat-ul-Mulk and Rasti Khan governor of Gujarat in 1377.
+It is said that Zafar Khan's father, Wajih-ul-Mulk (Saharan), and his brother were influential Chaudharis who were agriculturists by profession but could also muster thousands of fighting men on their call.
+Sahāran (also spelt Sadhāran), the father of Zafar Khan, originally lived in Thanesar in present-day Haryana.
+Delhi Sultan Firuz Shah Tughluq appointed Malik Mufarrah, also known as Farhat-ul-Mulk and Rasti Khan, governor of Gujarat in 1377.
 In 1387, Sikandar Khan was sent to replace him, but he was defeated and killed by Farhat-ul-Mulk.
-In 1391, Sultan Nasir-ud-Din Muhammad bin Tughluq appointed Zafar Khan, the son of Wajih-ul-Mulk as governor of Gujarat and conferred him the title of Muzaffar Khan (r.
-1391–1403, 1404–1411).
-In 1392, he defeated Farhat-ul-Mulk in the battle of Kamboi, near Anhilwada Patan and occupied the city of Anhilwada Patan.
+In 1391, Sultan Nasir-ud-Din Muhammad bin Tughluq appointed Zafar Khan, the son of Wajih-ul-Mulk, as governor of Gujarat and conferred upon him the title of Muzaffar Khan.
+In 1392, he defeated Farhat-ul-Mulk in the [Battle of Kamboi], near Anhilwada Patan and occupied the city of Anhilwada Patan.

 In 1403, Zafar Khan's son Tatar Khan urged his father to march on Delhi, which he declined.
 As a result, in 1408, Tatar imprisoned him in Ashawal (future Ahmedabad) and declared himself sultan under the title of Muhammad Shah I (r.
 1403–1404).
 He marched towards Delhi, but on the way he was poisoned by his uncle, Shams Khan.
-After the death of Muhammad Shah, Muzaffar was released from the prison and he took over the control over administration.
-In 1407, he declared himself as Sultan Muzaffar Shah I, took the insignia of royalty and issued coins in his name.
-After his death in 1411, he was succeeded by his grandson, the son of Tatar Khan, Ahmad Shah I.
+After the death of Muhammad Shah, Muzaffar was released from prison, and he took over control of the administration.
+In 1407, he declared himself Sultan Muzaffar Shah I, took the insignia of royalty and issued coins in his name.
+Afterhe diedh in 1411, he was succeeded by his grandson, the son of Tatar Khan, Ahmad Shah I.